 Kamil Przybyla has been steadily climbing the ranks of Green Man Gaming’s fraud department.
 During his 6 years career with the British games retailer, he has learned loads of tips and tricks that could help new fraud managers and seasoned ones alike.

-And as the online shop continues to grow, Kamil has had plenty of opportunities to analyze fraud trends, see where the industry might be headed, and what tools fraud fighters might need.
+And as the online shop continues to grow, Kamil has had plenty of opportunities to analyse fraud trends, see where the industry might be headed, and what tools fraud fighters might need.
 Here are a few of the insights he shared in our Cat & Mouse Podcast.

 #1 Inquisitive Customer Service Agents Might Make the Best Analysts

 Something we’ve heard repeatedly in the fraud industry: customer service agents tend to have very good first-hand experience of fraud.
 It’s certainly how Kamil got started in the field, mostly by being curious about certain cases: